 You will recognize Altair by the two fainter stars on either side of it.
 In her classic book “The Friendly Stars” (1907), Martha Evans Martin described the three this way:

 Then there comes a soft June evening, with its lovely twilight that begins with the last song of the woodthrush and ends with the first strenuous admonitions of the whippoorwill; and, almost as if it were an impulse of nature, one walks to the eastern end of the porch and looks for Altair.
 It is sure to be there smiling at one just over the tree-tops, with a bright companion on either side, the three gently advancing in a straight line as if they were walking the Milky Way hand in hand and three abreast.

-The Great Rift of the Summer Milky Way passes through the Summer Triangle, between the stars Vega and Altair.
-In dark skies in late July and the first two weeks of August, you can see rich star fields with your binoculars on both sides of the Great Rift.
+And indeed the Great Rift of the summer Milky Way passes through the Summer Triangle, between the stars Vega and Altair.
+In dark skies in June, July and August, you can see rich star fields with your binoculars on both sides of the Great Rift.